Last Updated on March 31, 2023 by Matt

 Problems and downsides

-The Dualtron Thunder doesn’t really have any flaws or known issues that are true dealbreakers.
+The Dualtron Thunder doesn’t have any flaws or known issues that are true dealbreakers.
 There are a handful of minor issues I’ve noticed, all of which can easily be addressed with aftermarket solutions.
-It would be better if the scooter came just perfect out-of-the-box, but I still haven’t seen a scooter like that, so the best thing to do is simply learn about these small issues and possibly address them if they are an annoyance.
+It would be better if the scooter came just perfect out of the box, but I still haven’t seen a scooter like that, so the best thing to do is simply learn about these small issues and possibly address them if they are an annoyance.

 Probably the biggest complaint I have about the Thunder is the rear mudguard, which is kinda short.
 There we have it – the biggest issue is a small rear mudguard, something which can be fixed with a very simple spare part.